 Hair Loss Treatment Plan

-Hello from your provider!
+Hello from Ro!
 This page contains your treatment plan.
-Be sure to take your time and read everything below.
-It is essential for you to understand the potential risks and benefits of both available treatments.
-Note that temporarily increased hair shedding is a common and expected effect at the onset of starting oral minoxidil.
+Be sure to take your time and read everything below so you understand the potential risks and benefits of all available treatments.
+Note that temporarily increased hair shedding is a common and expected effect at the onset of starting minoxidil.
 Finasteride can take 3 to 4 months to show any benefit, and some shedding can happen when you start the medication.
-Please do not hesitate to reach out to our medical support team if you have ANY questions.
+Please don’t hesitate to reach out to our medical support team if you have ANY questions.

 Quick Facts